Ahoy, matey! The City's model sailboats will return to the P...

 The Ministry of Internal Security asked the City to inform the population of the planned extension in order to seek its opinion, and an information meeting is planned for 31 May at 19:00 in the sports hall of the school in Rue de Strasbourg.

-The police pointed out that VISUPOL video monitoring allows them to retrace events and identify perpetrators, and that video monitoring also has a dissuasive effect on crime in other streets.
+The police pointed out that VISUPOL video monitoring allows them to retrace events and identify perpetrators, and that CCTV also has a dissuasive effect on crime in other streets.
 They also pointed out that the greatest number of incidents in Luxembourg City take place in the Gare district.

 Following the above mentioned meeting on 31 May, it will be determined whether further extensions can be envisioned.
 As the increase in the number of police officers has not kept up with the increase in the population, the reopening of a neighbourhood police station in the Gare district was well received.
 It is clear that, in addition to the available monitoring resources, more police officers are needed in this district to fight crime.